d9viant/dater_app_final/README.md

 -Software Design Principles

 A tinder clone built using core Java/JavaFX and MySQL with additional APIs in a client/server archicteture.
 It is structured in a three layer fashion consisting of client/common/server parts.
 I've Implemented a basic representation of the ELO Matchmaking system, chat system, an open source map library which utilizes BingMaps with the addition of the GeoLoc2Lite library to provide a basic system which tracks the address through the IP address on the network.
-Implementations of certain Design Patterns and multi-thread concurrency concepts are present.
+Implementations of certain Design Patterns and multi-thread concurrency and data caching concepts are present.

 Database schema: https://imgur.com/LUEsuTy